What is Time?

 No, because time as we think about it here on Earth is relative to this planet on which we are living.
 If I lived on Mars, and thus was 46 years old, I still would look and feel like an 87-year-old on Earth.
 If I lived on Venus, I still would take a walk every day, even though I was 141 years old.

+Thermodynamic theory says time is the rate of entropy, the rate of energy transformations from energy in the form that can perform work to dissipated energy, commonly known as heat.
 What determines the speed of entropy?
-Odum and Pinkerton (1955) proposed that the speed of entropy depends upon the efficiency of which energy in a system is transformed.
-In living creatures, energy is transformed from high quality glucose in carbohydrates to heat during metabolism.
-This degradation of energy is due to entropy.
-In a system with high efficiency, the speed of entropy is faster than in a system with low efficiency transformations.
-In humans, there is only a small variation in the efficiency of transformations.
+Odum and Pinkerton (1955) proposed that the speed of entropy depends upon the efficiency with which energy in a system is transformed.
+In living creatures, energy is transformed from high quality glucose to heat during metabolism.
+In a system with high efficiency transformations, the speed of entropy is faster than in a system with low efficiency transformations.
+Between humans, there is only a small variation in the efficiency of transformations.
 However, between humans and other animals, the difference in efficiency can be much greater.
 For example, dogs age about five times faster than humans because the efficiency of their energy transformations is higher.
 The efficiency in elephants is lower.

-Why, as an ecologist, am I interested in time and how the speed of time is regulated?
-Because it bears upon Odum’s hypothesis that it is the efficiency of energy transformations that regulates the speed of time, and that management of resource systems such as agriculture are more efficient when energy transformations are slower (contrast industrial agriculture where transformations are fast but inefficient with organic agriculture where transformations are slower but more efficient).
+Why, as an earth-bound ecologist, am I interested in time and how the speed of time is regulated?
+Because it bears upon Odum’s hypothesis that it is the efficiency of energy transformations that regulates the speed of time, and that management of resource systems such as agriculture are more efficient when energy transformations are slower (contrast industrial agriculture where transformations are fast but inefficient, with organic agriculture where transformations are slower but more efficient).
 His “Optimum Efficiency for Maximum Power Output” means the efficiency of a system that is maximizing power output (productivity), such as a monoculture of corn supplied with high inputs of fertilizers and pesticides.
 It is a low efficiency system compared to an organic farming system with low energy inputs and high efficiencies of energy conversions but lower power output.
-(Rate of power output may be lower on in a young organic farm, but as soil organic matter accumulates, power output may reach levels of chemical intensive farming).

 Odum, HT, Pinkerton RC 1955.
 Time’s speed regulator: The optimum efficiency for maximum power output in physical and biological systems.
 American Scientist, Vol. 43, No. 2 pp. 331-343